zeineb111/Linguistic-cues-for-Textual-classification/index.md

      <img src="subjectivity.png" >
 </p>

+**Interpretation**

-The Fake news are on avergae more subjective than the True news.
+The Fake news are on average more subjective than the True news.
+This is explained by the fact that subjectivity variates inversly to neutrality, thus in Fake news we have given the populist tone we tend to use strong words like 'resounding' and 'astonishing'.

 * **Expansion, contingency and comparison**